iesl/bibtex_paper_list/README.md

 desc: Specify something which is normally shown in your resume/website but won't appear in bibtex file (e.g. oral presentation or short paper).

 sum: A brief summary of your work

+## The fields/text will become bold on the website
+title, desc, and any text inside a parenthesis in the booktitle or journal field.